t0-ot/Amelia-Announcer-for-TF2/README.md

     - MannPower
     - Special Delivery
   - ## `Notes`
-    - The things listed in Possibilities are things that **might** not be fully implemented or at all
+    - The things listed in Possibilities are things that **might** not be fully implemented or at all.
 # `Version`

-Current version: Rel-V1.0.0
+Current version: `Rel-V1.0.0`

 Interested what changed?
 [View Changelog](https://github.com/t0-ot/Amelia-Announcer-for-TF2/blob/main/Changelog.md)